xoascf/SuRun/SuRun/ReadMe.txt

 * Logon dialogs are resized only if the command line is too long
 * Dialogs have a 40s Timeout to automatic "cancel"
 * SuRun retries to open the service pipe for 3 minutes.
-This is useful, when a user starts multiple apps in short intervalls. (e.g. from the StartUp menu)
+This is useful, when a user starts multiple apps in short intervals. (e.g. from the StartUp menu)

 SuRun 1.0.0.1 - 2007-05-09:
 ---------------------------